 Hi!
 I'm a Ph.D. student at Stanford Computer Science.
-Before that, I did my Masters in Electrical Engineering here at Stanford as well, where I was fortunate to have worked with Prof. Juan Carlos Niebles and Prof. Fei-Fei Li on video understanding.
+Before that, I did my Masters in Electrical Engineering here at Stanford as well, where I was fortunate to have worked with Dr. Juan Carlos Niebles and Prof. Fei-Fei Li on video understanding.
 Even before, I obtained my B.E. degree from South China University of Technology.

 Spatio-Temporal Graph for Video Captioning with Knowledge Distillation